31 Best Colors For Websites (In 2024)

 Built with: Webflow

-Going with a dark/black background instantly gives the website a more premium feel.
-And then, using white typography and a light footer ensures the necessary contrast that always works in perfect harmony.
+A dark/black background instantly gives the website a more premium feel.
+White typography and a light footer ensure the necessary contrast that always works in perfect harmony.

 It’s a color scheme that will give you an edge.